MindCo

 Joint participation in rehabilitation

-The overall concept emphasizes collaboration among patients, family members, and doctors.
+The concept centers on collaboration between patients, families, and doctors.

 Workflow